bhupendramourya/Arya_project/README.md

 From the accuracy and metrics above, the model that performed the best on the test data was the "Random Forest Classifier".
 It had an accuracy score of about **94.8%**.
 It’s important to note that we can increase this accuracy with more input data and tweaking the parameters!

-So atlast I'm choosing Random Forest Classifier model to make predictions of Df_test dataset.
+Random Forest Classifier Model had an Highest accuracy So I'm choosing Random Forest Classifier model to make predictions on df_test dataset.